 At the Folger Shakespeare Library, our passion for teaching and learning Shakespeare is boundless.
 For four decades, our national and local programs and resources have supported teachers in all kinds of schools and students at all ability levels.

 Follow the links below to learn more about the many resources available to you and your students in 2016 and beyond.

 At the heart of every Folger learning resource is our philosophy of teaching and learning and the highly effective Folger approach, which engages students in active reading, speaking, listening, and writing so that they develop rich literacy - and a sense of ownership in the language.

 Our teacher-created teaching modules apply that approach to Shakespeare’s works, offering teachers dynamic ways to approach these complex texts.
 These modules integrate active (and painless) close reading, primary source documents, textual studies, and strategies for adapting and assessing learning.

 Our overview of Shakespeare's works includes information and images for every play, perfect for in-class activities or for self-directed learning.
-Students can also find out more about Shakespeare on the Folger site, including his life and what theater was like in his day.
+Students can also find out more about Shakespeare on the Folger website, including his life and what theater was like in his day.

 Shakespeare: Subject to Change, brought to you by a partnership between the Folger and the cable industry.
-Use this site to explore with your class how Shakespeare’s plays have been transformed through performance and the printing of the text.
+Use this website to explore with your class how Shakespeare’s plays have been transformed through performance and the printing of the text.
 You can also find ideas for classroom activities and additional digital resources.